agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_mathematical.md

 these functions is of great benefit, especially if you have a large input array.
 **@projectname**  includes vectorized versions of all common mathematical functions The developers of **@projectname** take numerical precisions very seriously, so all of these functions are extremely accurate despite being highly optimized.
-Please refer to the section
-@ref numerical-precision and @ref performance for further details.

 The standard way to calculate the sine or cosine of a vector of data is to to loop over the data and calculate the sine and cosine of each element: